Perth, Gosnells & Kwinana Parenting and Consent Plans

 - Ensure that formal requirements are met so as to be admissible in Court.

 - Be certain that any existing Parenting Orders be preserved to ensure those orders work together with any parameters previously intended to remain in effect.

-- Make certain that Parenting Plans are drafted in a clear, concise, and comprehensive manner so there is no misinterpretation of the conditions agreed upon by parties.
+- Make sure that Parenting Plans are drafted in a clear, concise, manner so there is no misunderstanding of the conditions agreed upon by parties.

-- Where the Parenting Plans are concerned and agreed, to make certain that where there is no compliance by any party, the resulting action is in compliance breaches.
-This is so particularly of any current violence restraining orders.
+- Where the Parenting Plans are concerned and agreed, to make sure that where there a party that resists following the Agreement, the resulting action is in compliance breach.
+This can also be where there are any current violence restraining orders.

-- Make sure that the Parenting Plans comply with any relevant laws.
+- Make sure the Parenting Plans comply with any relevant laws.
 This includes those providing for Interstate and overseas travel.

 - Clearly state the terms both parents agree in respect to their child(ren) for school; holiday; special occasions and more.
-That way both parties know their boundaries in dealing with their children.
+Then both parties know their boundaries in dealing with their children.

 - These plans can also be lodged at the Family Court of WA to be converted to Parenting Orders by your lawyer.